 NOTE: This ceremony is a Key Management Ceremony, since it requires HSMs to be activated, and is listed here for completeness only.

-NOTE: All RKSHs MUST attend because a new set of Recovery Key Shares are generated and distributed as part of this procedure.
+NOTE: All RKSHs and seven (7) COs per KMF, MUST attend because a new set of Recovery Key Shares are generated and distributed as part of this procedure.

 6.12 Media Deposit